Elongated Alpine Stitch For Chunky Blankets

 I used the elongated alpine stitch pattern to create the Woodland Fox Hooded Blanket.
 I chose it because the blanket was using less yarn and it was not as thick and bulky as when I used the classic alpine stitch.
 It also worked up faster.

-If you want to learn how to change colors in the middle of a row when using front post double crochet stitches, check out my easy video tutorial.
+If you want to learn how to change colors in the middle of a row when using front post double crochet stitches, check out Changing Colors In The Middle Of A Row For Alpine Stitch Tutorial.

 - 10mm crochet hook